jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

     def logical_identity(something):
         return something

-  18 failed, 2 passed, more progress!
-The terminal_ shows :ref:`AttributeError<what causes ATtributeError?>`
+  18 failed, 2 passed, more progress! the terminal_ is your friend and shows :ref:`AttributeError<what causes ATtributeError?>`

   .. code-block:: python